aaronm6/varray/README.md

 ```
 [2, 3, 1, 4]
 ```
-which are the lengths of each of the nested lists above.
+which are the lengths of each of the sublists above.
 When the varray is created, an array of indices is calculated for the start of each sublist; this is stored internally as the `csarray`, which in this case is
 ```python
 [0, 2, 5, 6]
 ```